Introduction to Counselling (Revision 7)

 Part 2: The Counselling Process and Assessment Interview

-- Unit 6: Assessment, Testing, and the Diagnostic Process
+- Unit 6: Testing, Assessment, and the Diagnosis in Counselling

 - Unit 7: Working in a Counselling Relationship